 The Noel T. Keen Hall Proteomics Core houses the following equipment and provides services as listed below.

-The main techniques used are the LTQ-Orbitrab Fusion MS coupled to 2-dimension nano-UPLC to perform MudPIT experiments in routine basis.
-Q-STAR MALDI-MS/MS and Q-TOF ESI-MS/MS are also available based on individual requests.
-Nano-UPLC (nanoAcquity) is able to provide on-line either one-dimension or two-dimension separation using combination of high pH/low pH reverse phase.
-LTQ-Orbitrab Fusion is an advanced high-end MS system that integrates functions of three mass analyzers: quadrupole, ion-trap, and orbitrap.
-The new Orbitrab Fusion is able to support top-down proteomics with ultra-high resolution up to 450,000.
-Its high sensitivity (<1 fmole) and fast scanning speed (20 spectra/sec) permit detection of low and very-low abundant peptide ions in bottom-up proteomics.
-Three different fragmentation technologies including CID, HCD, and ETD are employed to generate MSn (n=2-10) spectra in any given experiments, and combination of the three methods can result in most comprehensive coverage of proteome and protein sequences as possible.
-ETD (electron transfer dissociation) is a very useful method for mapping post-translational modification sites and can support studies of many types of PTMs such as phosphoproteomics and glycoproteomics.
+The main technique utilizes a LTQ-Orbitrap Fusion MS coupled to 2-dimension nano-UPLC system to routinely perform MudPIT experiments.
+The nano-UPLC (nanoAcquity) is able to provide on-line either one-dimension or two-dimension orthogonal separation using a combination of high pH and low pH mobile phases.
+The LTQ-Orbitrap Fusion is an advanced MS system that integrates the functions of three mass analyzers: quadrupole, ion-trap, and orbitrap.
+The new Orbitrap Fusion is able to support top-down proteomics with ultra-high resolution up to 450,000.
+Its high sensitivity (<1 fmole) and fast scanning speed (20 spectra/sec) permit detection of low and very-low abundance peptides in bottom-up proteomics.
+Three different fragmentation techniques, CID, HCD, and ETD, are employed to generate MSn (n=2-10) spectra in any given experiment, and a combination of the three methods can result in the most comprehensive coverage of the proteome and protein sequences possible.
+ETD (electron transfer dissociation) is a very useful approach for mapping post-translational modification sites and can support studies of many types of PTM’s such as phosphoproteomics and glycoproteomics.
 Quantitative methods of SILAC and TMT labeling and label-free are readily available in the software control and can be applied to large-scale quantitative proteomics.
 Bioinformatics tools such as Mascot, Maxquant, and ProteoIQ are used to analyze MS raw data and perform database dependent protein identification.